Welcome to today's edition of the Rush 24-7 podcast.

 I loved that line.

-And if you if you come to depend on it, and if you've got a prompter operator that's not paying attention, and if the prompter operator doesn't stop, you're you're kind of dead.
+And I'll tell you something, folks, I don't know, those of you who have never spoken with a prompter, and if you come to depend on it, and if you've got a prompter operator that's not paying attention, and if the prompter operator doesn't stop, you're kind of dead.

 But there's another factor here, too.